Wita5237/sm64-fst-brute-forcer-hip/README.md

 #### Misc Settings ####
 <pre>
 -v:                                         Verbose mode.
 Prints all parameters used in brute force.

+-s:                                         Silent mode.
+Suppresses all print statements output by the brute forcer.

 -h --help:                                  Prints this text.
 </pre>